-New storefronts will evoke the scale, verticality, shadow detail, rhythm, and proportionality of historic storefronts in the district.
+New storefronts will evoke the scale, verticality, shadow detail, rhythm, and proportionality of historic storefronts in the District.

-Commercial/mixed-use buildings must have a storefront, as follows:
+Commercial/mixed-use buildings should have a storefront, and the storefront should conform to the following:

 - a.
 Storefronts should feature the basic components of a storefront system, including a bulkhead, transom windows, display windows, substantial vertical divisions, header/continuous lintel, and primary entry door.
 They may also include components such as columns, pilasters, sills, and storefront cornice. - b.
-Storefronts should span the full width of primary and secondary façades. - c.
-Storefront height should be consistent with the median height of contributing storefronts located within the same block facet. - d.
-Storefront window sills should have a height of 18" to 3' above grade. - e.
-Storefront windows should be recessed 2" to 4" from the plane of the façade. - f.
-The ratio of storefront glazing to total storefront area should be consistent with the ratio of storefront glazing to total storefront area on contributing storefronts located within the same block face. - g.
-Storefront glazing should not be covered by systems that obscure the view of the glazing from the public realm. - h.
-Storefronts may be operable provided that the division, configuration, orientation, and recess of windows is consistent with the division, configuration, orientation, and recess of windows on contributing storefronts located within the same block face.
+Storefronts should span the full width of primary façades and may wrap the corner onto secondary façades.1 - c.
+Storefront height should be consistent with the general height of contributing storefronts located within the same block face.2 - d.
+Storefront windows should be recessed nominally from the plane of the façade. - e.
+The ratio of storefront glazing to total storefront area should be consistent with the ratio of storefront glazing to total storefront area on contributing storefronts located within the District. - f.
+Storefront glazing should not be covered by systems that obscure the view of the glazing from the public realm. - g.
+Storefronts may be operable provided that the division, configuration, orientation, and recess of windows is consistent with the division, configuration, orientation, and recess of windows on contributing storefronts located within the same block face.2